Qiskit/qiskit/docs/how_to/compose_quantum_circuits.rst

 Now that we have built the circuits, they can be combined with two different methods:

-* :meth:`~qiskit.circuit.QuantumCircuit.compose()`
+* :meth:`~.QuantumCircuit.compose`
-* :meth:`~qiskit.circuit.QuantumCircuit.append()`
+* :meth:`~.QuantumCircuit.append`

 One detail these two methods have in common is that if the circuits have different sizes, they have to be applied to the one that has the most of both qubits and classical bits.

-:meth:`~qiskit.circuit.QuantumCircuit.compose()`
+:meth:`~.QuantumCircuit.compose`
 ------------------------------------------------

-In order to combine two circuits with :meth:`~qiskit.circuit.QuantumCircuit.compose()`, you only have to specify the circuit you want to insert.
+In order to combine two circuits with :meth:`~.QuantumCircuit.compose`, you only have to specify the circuit you want to insert.
 That way the qubits and bits of the smaller circuit will be included into the first qubits and bits of the bigger one in the original order they had.

-By default, :meth:`~qiskit.circuit.QuantumCircuit.compose()` does not change the circuit to which it is applied but returns the composed circuit.
+By default, :meth:`~.QuantumCircuit.compose` does not change the circuit to which it is applied but returns the composed circuit.
 This can be changed by setting the ``inplace`` argument to ``True``.

 .. jupyter-execute::